chengjunyan1/personal-page/index.md

 {% include_relative _includes/publications.md %}

 ## Misc

-I like movies, classical music, opera, and hiking (I really enjoy random walks).
+I like movies, classical music, opera, and hiking (I like random walks in random places).
 My favorite directors are Akira Kurosawa and Martin Scorsese.